Dharam8218/Simple-Banking-Application/README.md

 Change Customer Name Menu

 Enter your Account Number: 1
-Enter the new name: Shweta Shukla
+Enter the new name: Neha
-Name is successfully updated from Sweta Shukla to Shweta Shukla.
+Name is successfully updated from Neha Chauhan to Neha.

 Banking Menu:
 Select any one option from below.